 Evaluation of patients with hypertension or heart failure should always include assessment of renal function (see DOSAGE AND ADMINISTRATION).

-Female patients of childbearing age should be told about the consequences of second-and third-trimester exposure to ACE inhibitors, and they should also be told that these consequences do not appear to have resulted from intrauterine ACE-inhibitor exposure that has been limited to the first trimester.
-These patients should be asked to report pregnancies to their physician as soon as possible.
+Pregnancy: Female patients of childbearing age should be told about the consequences of exposure to Fosinopril during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 With diuretics: Patients on diuretics, especially those with intravascular volume depletion, may occasionally experience an excessive reduction of blood pressure after initiation of therapy with Fosinopril sodium.
 The possibility of hypotensive effects with Fosinopril sodium can be minimized by either discontinuing the diuretic or increasing salt intake prior to initiation of treatment with Fosinopril sodium.
 If this is not possible, the starting dose should be reduced and the patient should be observed closely for several hours following an initial dose and until blood pressure has stabilized. (see DOSAGE AND ADMINISTRATION).